lei-lei-shanda/poorman-faas/docs/oct-06.md

 2025/10/06 07:32:57 "GET http://10.89.0.7:8080/health HTTP/1.1" from 10.244.0.1:6069 - 404 19B in 107.001µs
 ```

+updated: problem fixed, because the image name/tag remained the same between different build, the code does not gets deployed.

 > What is Container image "localhost/faas-gateway-app:latest" is not present error?

 - This is because kind cluster does not have access to `docker image`.